-If the saddle doesn't fit the rider well, the rider's pain and discomfort will translate down to the horse.
+If the saddle doesn't fit the rider well, the rider's pain and discomfort will translate down to the horse and the saddle will never fit the horse correctly.
 This checklist will help you determine if the saddle fits you well.